-Please join us on July 17 at 11:00 a.m.
-ET to get a jump start on how the 2020 GIPS Standards may impact your firm.
-During this complimentary webcast, ACA Performance Services’ Crista DesRochers and Gabe Glass will highlight the material changes to the GIPS standards, including how the final version compares to the 2020 GIPS Standards Exposure Draft.
-Register today.
+Get a jump start on how the 2020 GIPS Standards may impact your firm during the complimentary webcast "The GIPS Standards: Are You Ready for 2020?"
+ACA Performance Services’ Crista DesRochers and Gabe Glass highlight the material changes to the GIPS standards, including how the final version compares to the 2020 GIPS Standards Exposure Draft.

 About the Author

 Crista DesRochers, CIPM is a Partner at ACA Performance Services, a division of ACA Compliance Group.
 She provides GIPS compliance consulting and verification services to investment managers in the U.S. and abroad.
 Crista is a member of the United States Investment Performance Committee and also volunteers with CFA Institute in support of the CIPM program.
 She is the author of the 2016 (rev. 2018) white paper “Common Practices of GIPS‐Compliant Firms.”